-District officers, employees, consultants, contractors, agents, and representatives shall have the right to enter upon all lands within the GHAD Boundary as shown on Appendix B, Exhibit A, for the purpose of performing the activities described in this Plan of Control.
-Such activities include, but are not limited to: (1) the inspection, maintenance and monitoring of those improvements listed in Section 7.0; (2) the monitoring, maintenance and repair of slopes, including repaired or partially repaired landslides; and (3) the management of erosion and geologic hazards within the open space areas shown on Appendix B, Exhibit A. Should the District need to access private residential lots to fulfill its duties under the Plan of Control, the District shall provide the affected landowner and/or resident with 72 hours advanced notice unless, in the reasonable judgment of the District, an emergency situation exists which makes immediate access necessary to protect the public health and safety, in which case no advanced notice is required, but the District shall inform the landowner and/or resident as soon as reasonably possible.
+The GHAD Board of Directors, officers, employees, consultants, contractors, agents, and representatives shall have the right to enter upon all lands within the GHAD Boundary as shown on Appendix B, Exhibit A, for the purpose of performing the GHAD Activities defined in this Plan of Control.
+Such GHAD Activities include, but are not limited to the inspection, maintenance and monitoring of those improvements listed in Section 7.0.
+Should the District need to access private residential lots to fulfill its duties under the Plan of Control, the District shall provide the affected landowner and/or resident with 72 hours advanced notice unless, in the reasonable judgment of the District, an emergency situation exists which makes immediate access necessary to protect the public health and safety, in which case no advanced notice is required, but the District shall inform the landowner and/or resident as soon as reasonably possible.

-The foregoing right-of-entry provision shall be recorded in the chain of title for all Tract 7620 residential parcels and common area lots, and it shall be included in all Covenants, Conditions and Restrictions (CC&Rs) and homebuyer disclosure statements prepared for parcels within the GHAD Boundary, but not on Easements "M" and "TBD".
-A sample right-of-entry disclosure statement is included in Appendix C.
+The foregoing right-of-entry provision shall be recorded in the chain of title for all Project residential parcels and common area lots, and it shall be included in all Covenants, Conditions and Restrictions (CC&Rs) and homebuyer disclosure statements prepared for parcels within the GHAD Boundary, but not on Easements "M" and "TBD".